 Principle Application Compliance 10.
 Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.
 A healthy dialogue should exist between the Board and all of its stakeholders, including shareholders, to enable all interested parties to come to informed decisions about the Group.
 In particular, appropriate communication and reporting structures should exist between the Board and all constituent parts of its shareholder base.
-This will assist: (i) the communication of shareholders' views to the Board; and (ii) the The Board aims to respond promptly and fully to all shareholder enquiries and comments.
-The Board regularly meets with the Group's major shareholders and takes on any feedback from such meetings.
+This will assist: (i) the communication of shareholders' views to the Board; and (ii) the shareholders' undertaking of the unique circumstances and constraints faced by the Group.
+It should be clear where these communications practices are described (annual report or website).
+The Board aims to respond promptly and suitably to all shareholder enquiries and comments.
+The Board periodically meets with the Group's major shareholders and takes on any feedback from such meetings.
 All shareholders are invited to participate at the Group's AGMs and encouraged to continue any discussion of the Group's activities following the conclusion of the formal AGM agenda.
-Reports from the Audit Committee, Nominations Committee and
+Reports from the Audit Committee, Nominations Committee and Remuneration Committee are set out from page 34 onwards of the 2022 Annual Report.